alexlafroscia/tldr-alfred/readme.md

 - Pressing `CMD-C` on a result will copy the code example to the keyboard
 - Pressing `CMD-L` on any of the results will show the full Markdown description of the command
+- Pressing `CMD-Y` on any of the results will show the TLDR webpage for the command in the Quicklook window

 ## FAQ